 There are three components that make up the Overall grade awarded on a Peerceptiv assignment.
 You’ll see the Overall Grade for each assignment on the Grades page as well as all 3 components of the grade.

 - Reviewing Grade: The Reviewing Grade measures the quality of your rating and comments on peer documents.
 This grade is made of 2 components: the Accuracy and Helpfulness grades.
-Helpfulness Grades are calculated based on the back-evaluations you receive from your peers.
+Helpfulness Grades are calculated based on the feedback ratings you receive from your peers.
 Accuracy Grades measure how closely your ratings track with peer ratings on the same document.

 - Task Grade: Task Grades are a simple measure of whether you did all the required tasks in the assignment.
 If you performed all the tasks, you receive 100% of the task grade.
-The Reviewing Task Grade and Back-Evaluation Task Grade are weighted equally.
+The Reviewing Task Grade and Feedback Task Grade are weighted equally.

 When you look at your assignment grade, you will see a chart like this.